-1.1 The purpose of this business paper is to brief the Committee on Three Waters compliance reporting against Resource Consent conditions, due during the third quarter of 2024/2025.
+1.1 The purpose of this business paper is to brief the Committee on Waitomo District Council's (WDC) health and safety performance during quarter three of the 2024/25 year.

-- 2.1 The following are suggested resolutions only and do not represent Council policy until such time as they are adopted by formal resolution. - 1 The Progress Report, WDC Three Waters Resource Consents Compliance Monitoring, be received.
+- 2.1 The following is a suggested resolution only and does not represent Council policy until such time as it is adopted by formal resolution. - 1 The Progress Report: Health and Safety be received.